Authored by Dr. Clarissa Hughes

 Men often find it harder to notice subtle physical sensations.
 One of the benefits of mindfulness training is that it enhances connections in the inula, the part of the brain responsible for noticing these sensations.
 An essential component of mindfulness training is developing a greater understanding of how our body is responding to thoughts.

 By cultivating this skill, we can gain more control over our response to these sensations.
-For example, anger may be felt in different parts of the body, e.g., the abdomen, chest, hands, jaw or neck. s.
+For example, anger may be felt in different parts of the body, e.g., the abdomen, chest, hands, jaw, or neck.
 Mindfulness allows us to pay attention to our experiences and sensation with non-judgmental curiosity, rather than getting caught up in the thoughts.
 This awareness is transformative as it allows our thoughts to settle and in turn our emotions.

 When we learn to bring our attention to the present moment, feelings of stress are reduced.
 We learn to shift our attention from our thoughts to the present moment experience.